2003 Bam earthquake: Damage and casualties

-At least 26,271 people were killed and 30,000 injured.
+For years, the death toll was heavily disputed.
+Initially, local media estimated up to 70,000 fatalities, before a death toll of 56,230 was confirmed on 17 January 2004, a figure later revised to 26,271 deaths by the Statistical Center of Iran.
+The BBC added that confusion regarding the true death toll arose as rescue groups had counted the bodies of victims twice.
+On 26 December 2020, exactly 17 years after the earthquake, Iran's Crisis Management Organization confirmed 34,000 fatalities and 200,000 injuries.
 In terms of human loss the quake was the worst to occur in Iranian history.
 The BBC reported that a large number of victims were crushed while sleeping.
-Eleven-thousand students were killed and 1/5 of the 5,400 local teaching staff were also.
+At least 10,000 students and 1,200 teachers were among the dead.
 This caused a significant problem for the local education system.
+At least 5,054 children were orphaned and 400 people were left disabled in the aftermath of the earthquake.

-Up to ninety percent of buildings and infrastructure in the Bam area were either damaged or destroyed, with 70% of houses being completely destroyed, plus 70–90% of Bam's residential areas.
-This left an estimated 100,000 homeless.
-Not a single house was standing in Baravat.
+Up to 95% of buildings and infrastructure in the Bam area were either damaged or destroyed, with 90% of structures severely damaged or collapsed and 70% of houses being completely destroyed, plus 70–90% of Bam's residential areas.
+Some areas of the city were entirely reduced to rubble, while all 122 health centers and three hospitals collapsed or were badly damaged.
+Not a single house was standing in nearby Baravat, where 1,112 deaths, 36 missing and 578 injuries were recorded.
+In total, approximately 53,000 buildings, including 25,000 in Bam, 24,000 in villages within a 10 km radius of the city and 4,000 in Baravat were destroyed.
+Most of the destruction was concentrated within a 16 km radius around Bam.
+Electricity and water supplies were cut by the earthquake.
 An important regional center during the 16th and 17th centuries, Bam contained many buildings that were not constructed to survive such ruptures.
 Many houses in Bam were homemade, and its owners did not use skilled labor or proper building materials to resist earthquakes in the construction.
 These were often built in the traditional mud-brick style.
 Mohsen Aboutorabi, professor of architecture at the University of Central England, demonstrated the lack of good building materials by banging two bricks together in Bam, resulting in cracking.
 On the other hand, Iranian regulations laid down in the 1989 Iran seismic code were better enforced in high rise buildings and skyscrapers.